jkingportfolio/CI_PP4_Pic_Pals/README.md

 <img src="readme/testing/manual/22-edit-profile-4.png">
 </details>

-23. As a user, I want to receive feedback so that i can confirm the contact form submission was successful or not.
+23. As a user, I want to receive feedback so that I can confirm whether the contact form submission was successful or not.

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |